vuejs/v2.vuejs.org/source/api/global-methods.md

 - **id** `String`
 - **definition** `Function` or `Object` *optional*

 Register or retrieve a global custom directive.
-For more details see [Writing Custom Directives](/guide/custom-directive.html).
+For more details see [Writing Custom Directives](/guide/directives.html#Writing_a_Custom_Directive).

 ### Vue.filter( id, definition )

 - **id** `String`
 - **definition** `Function` *optional*

 Register or retrieve a global custom filter.
-For more details see [Writing Custom Filters](/guide/custom-filter.html).
+For more details see [Writing Custom Filters](/guide/filters.html#Writing_a_Custom_Filter).

 ### Vue.component( id, definition )

 - **id** `String`
 - **definition** `Function Constructor` or `Object` *optional*

 Register or retrieve a global component.
-For more details see [Extending and Composing ViewModels](/guide/composition.md).
+For more details see [Composing ViewModels](/guide/composition.html).

 ### Vue.transition( id, definition )